We know what you’re thinking:

 - When you’re in position, let your legs hang toward the floor.
 Keep your back against the support and contract your core to keep your upper body straight.

 - Raise your legs in front of you with your knees slightly bent.
 Raise your legs until they’re parallel with the floor (90-degree angle).
 Hold at the peak for 1 second.

-- Lower your legs slowly in a controlled motion.
+- Slowly lower your legs in a controlled motion.
 Don’t let your legs drop!
 Engage your abs while you lower them back to the starting position.

 2. Captains Chair Knee Raise

 Steps 1-2 are the same as the leg raise.